r-spatial/stars/README.md

 Package `raster` is a powerful package for handling raster maps and stacks of raster maps both in memory and on disk, but does not address

 -   non-raster time series,
--   rasters time series with multiple attributes,
+-   multi-attribute rasters time series
--   rasters with mixed type attributes (e.g., numeric, logical and factor)
+-   rasters with mixed type attributes (e.g., numeric, logical, factor, POSIXct)
 -   rectilinear or curvilinear rasters

 A list of `stars` commands matching existing `raster` commands is found in this [wiki](https://github.com/r-spatial/stars/wiki/How-%60raster%60-functions-map-to-%60stars%60-functions).
 A list of translations in the opposite direction (from `stars` to `raster`) still needs to be made.